TeskaLabs/Frame-Transporter/doc/reference/frame.md

 #### uint8\_t \* data \[read-only attribute\]

-A pointer to a frame memory as an array of  bytes.
+A pointer to a frame memory space as an array of bytes.

 ### Type